-Medical experts haven’t determined whether a woman can transmit SARS-CoV-2 in utero, through childbirth, or through her breast milk.
+For a while, medical experts weren’t sure whether it was possible for a pregnant person to transmit SARS-CoV-2 in utero, through childbirth, or through their breast milk.

-- Properly wash their hands before holding or breastfeeding their infant.
+- Wash your hands thoroughly before holding or breastfeeding your infant.

-- Properly wash their hands before touching a bottle or breast pump.
+- Wash your hands thoroughly before touching a bottle or breast pump.

 - Clean the breast pump each time it’s used.

-They should also consider having someone who isn’t sick use expressed breast milk to feed the infant.
+You could also consider having someone who isn’t sick and is fully vaccinated against COVID-19 to use expressed breast milk to feed your infant.

 Person-to-person contact seems to be the main method of transmission of the novel coronavirus.

 Transmission typically occurs when:

 - You breathe in respiratory droplets that contain the coronavirus.

 - Respiratory droplets (from talking, coughing, sneezing, etc.) or small particles containing the virus land on your mouth, nose, or eyes.

 - You touch your face with your hands that have virus particles on them, which gives the virus an entry point via your mouth, nose, or eyes.

 In fact, the Delta variant is believed to be twice as infectious as other versions of the novel coronavirus.
 Some experts suggest that mutations, such as changes to the virus’s spike protein, may make the altered virus (the variant) stick more tightly to our cells once the virus invades the body.